+A smoke alarm could save your life.
 Every home should have at least one smoke alarm on each floor, and every alarm should be tested at least once a month.
-It’s a good idea to place each smoke alarm close to a potential source of fire.
+Standard battery-operated alarms need the batteries changed once a year.

 What to do during a house fire

 Evacuate as quickly as you can, and notify neighbours if you think their property may also be affected – especially if the fire has spread to the loft space, or you have people living above you.
-Getting out Gather everyone, including any pets, and get out of the house as quickly as possible.
+Gather everyone, including any pets, and get out of the house as quickly as possible.